 The Partial Home Sale Tax Exclusion and IRS-Approved Unforeseen Circumstances

-By , J.D. · USC Gould School of Law
+By , J.D.
+USC Gould School of Law

 The best tax break for homeowners is the home sale tax exclusion.
 If you qualify, you don't have to pay any income tax on up to $250,000 of the gain from the sale of your principal residence if you're single, or up to $500,000 if you're married and file a joint return.

 But what if you have to move for reasons other than a change in your job or health problems?
-Fortunately, good excuses are not necessarily limited to these two.
+Fortunately, good excuses aren't necessarily limited to these two.
 There is a third catch-all good excuse category: These are circumstances you didn't foresee when you bought the home that forced you to sell it within two years.

-What Constitute Unforeseen Circumstances?
+What Constitutes Unforeseen Circumstances?

 The IRS has established several unforeseen circumstances safe harbors.
 If you move for one of these reasons, you will automatically qualify for a partial tax exclusion: